PedroAlvesV/LuaMidi/README.md

 This short script works over the basics of LuaMidi.
 Initially, it creates a `Track` object.
 Then, it creates an array(`notes`) with the notes as strings.
 After that, it adds this array to a new `NoteEvent`, also passing `true` as `sequential` field to indicate the notes won't be played at the same time.
 Once the track is ready, it creates a `Writer` object passing the track as parameter.
 With all tracks' data, the `Writer` can produce a working MIDI file.

-You can check the docs at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).
+You can check the complete documentation at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).

 ### Example